limongoo/guessing-game/README.md

 This is simple questionnaire and guessing game about me and about tacos.
 My code probably looks really bad but at least it works.
 Ha!

+## Pair Programming with James Smith: https://github.com/JamesCSmithPDX

+Simplified code using functions for the questionnaire.
+Output results to the webpage - took out alerts.s

 Author
 ------